ganiulis/dotfiles-old/linux/gentoo/sway-solarized-dark/README.md

 # Introduction

 My [Sway](https://swaywm.org) setup for keyboard-centric development.
+Built and tested on a Lenovo ThinkPad P52.

 Themed around [Solarized Dark](https://ethanschoonover.com/solarized/) with some extra colors.